Blog

 A compression garment is a piece of clothing designed to fit snugly to your skin, keeping pressure on the still tender areas after surgery.
 In the case of breast reduction, you will require a compression bra to put pressure on your breasts during recovery.

-It is necessary to wear this compression bra for 6 weeks after your surgery as it will help improve circulation and reduce swelling.
+It is necessary to wear this compression bra for 6 weeks after your surgery as it will help improve blood circulation and reduce swelling.

 Breast Reduction Scarring